Global Development Studiesufv.ca/gds

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

-See the Fees and Other Costs section of the calendar.
-Additional fees for course field trips and Internship courses will apply to all students enrolled in Global Development Studies courses.
+See the Fees and Other Costs section.
+Additional fees for course field trips and internship courses will apply to all students enrolled in Global Development Studies courses.

 |ECON 100||Principles of Microeconomics||3|

 |BUS 100||Introduction to Business||3|

 |CMNS 125||Communicating Professionally to Academic and Workplace Audiences||3|